 The Mathspeak project is a partnership between European educational practitioners and the creators of educational materials.
-Funded by the European Commission, this project will develop free learning materials that teachers can use to help non-native language students succeed at maths.
+Funded by the European Commission, this project provides free learning materials that teachers can use to help non-native language students succeed at maths.

-The objective of the Mathspeak project is to produce a language learning resource for secondary school students.
-The learning materials will enable students to perform mathematics in a foreign language at the same level they do in their native language.
+Mathspeak is a foreign language learning resource for secondary school students.
+It is a course in ten units on the language of mathematics.
+Mathspeak enables students to perform mathematics in a foreign language at the same level they do in their native language.

 - verbally express mathematical concepts appropriate to their age groups,